Hello there! This is the fourth in a series of blogposts detailing the work I will be doing for the Tor Project as part of Google Summer of Code 2023.

 This has made the download manager much more robust, as I do see that on occasion one or two requests do indeed trigger a retry.

-not be used, and instead a lower level API would be
+that ChanMgr not be used, and instead a lower level

 This week was also fairly eventful, I ended up working on a lot of the review notes I got on the DNS resolver, fix up download manager, learn and work around the Rust compiler's rules to implement better design practices in my programs and made another MR upstream.